General Terms and Conditions

 Terms and Conditions for Partial Payment by Invoice

 Some Invoices might specify that a “minimum amount is payable.”
 If you choose to pay this amount or an amount that is less than the total invoiced amount, an account credit agreement will be entered into.
-Payson offers, upon approved credit check, the option of entering into an account credit agreement with our partner Svea Ekonomi AB at the terms specified in the General Terms and Conditions of the enclosed account agreement.
+Payson offers, upon approved credit check, the option of entering into an account credit agreement with our partner Svea Bank AB at the terms specified in the General Terms and Conditions of the enclosed account agreement.
 The credit offer applies to the amount specified in the account agreement.
 You select the credit period by checking the option that best suits you.
 You agree and undertake to repay the entire credit amount within the credit period.
 This means that your minimum payment every month is the sum that is specified in the option you select.
 Obviously, you may pay more than the minimum payment or pay off the entire credit amount in a lump sum without incurring any extra charges.

 If you wish to use the account credit during the credit period for other purchases, the lowest monthly payment installment will be raised, in order for the credit to be paid off in total within the agreed-upon credit period.
 The shorter the credit period, the higher the minimum monthly installment.
-If so, if you wish to retain the same minimum monthly instalment, you can contact Svea Ekonomi AB at tel.
+If so, if you wish to retain the same minimum monthly instalment, you can contact Svea Bank AB at tel.
 08–51493113 to apply for an extension of the credit period.
-For IT-related reasons and until further notice, Svea Ekonomi AB will invoice you separately for separate purchases if you use the account credit for multiple purchases.
+For IT-related reasons and until further notice, Svea Bank AB will invoice you separately for separate purchases if you use the account credit for multiple purchases.
 If so, you will still have to pay only one statement fee every month.

 If you have any questions, feel free to call 08-51493113 for more information.